MicrosoftAZLabs/Cloud-Resume-Challenge/README.md

 - Terraform
   1. frontend
-     1. `backend.sh` to create Storage Account and Blob Container for the terraform state.
+     1.
      2. Terraform files to create infra for the Static website.
   2. backend
      1. dummy
      2. dummy
+  3. backend.sh
+     1. `backend.sh` to create Storage Account and Blob Container for the terraform state.